4 Writing Your Future

 Figure 4.25: Reading allows you to learn from other people’s hard won experience whilst also improving your own written communication skills.
 Just like you improve your coding skills by reading and writing code, you will improve your written communication skills by reading and writing in natural languages.
 The motivation for reading by Visual Thinkery is licenced under CC-BY-ND with help from Michael Rosen

-4.6.6 Reading the friendly manual
+4.6.6 Reading the Friendly Manual

 You don’t get good at communicating with computers (coding) by just writing lots of code.
 You also need to read other people’s code too and be able to understand and modify it.
 Likewise, you don’t get good at communicating with people by just writing stuff in natural languages like the English language.
 You need to read stuff too.
 Books, manuals, software documentation, articles, use cases, novels, poetry, plays, magazines, newspapers etc. Reading this stuff will help you learn and you’ll improve your written communication skills too.
 So Read The Friendly Manual.
 RTFM.
 Read THIS Friendly Manual and the stuff it cites, see figure 4.26